-Certain prior period amounts have been reclassified from operating expense to compensation and benefits in the consolidated financial statements to conform to current period presentation.
+Certain prior period amounts have been reclassified from operating expense to compensation and benefits and from investment in unconsolidated ventures to other assets in the consolidated financial statements to conform to current period presentation.
 This reclassification did not affect the Company's financial position, results of operations or cash flows.